PicnicSupermarket/error-prone-support/website/README.md

 [documentation][jekyll-docs].
 It is recommended to follow the provided step-by-step tutorial.

-On top of Jekyll, we use the [just-the-docs][just-the-docs] theme, having various configuration options itself.
+We use the [just-the-docs][just-the-docs] Jekyll theme which also includes several configuration options.

 ###### Switch Ruby versions